Northern Ireland ‘absolutely crucial’ for UK’s growth prospects – Chancellor

 “That has not been the case for far too long in the UK.”

-Ms Reeves will meet deputy First Minister Emma Little-Pengelly and Finance Minister John O’Dowd later on Tuesday.
+She also met deputy First Minister Emma Little-Pengelly and Finance Minister John O’Dowd as part of her engagements.

+Ms Little-Pengelly said she used the “in-depth” meeting with Ms Reeves to “urge the Chancellor” to take decisions to encourage economic growth in Northern Ireland and transform public services.

+She told reporters: “We believe that Northern Ireland has huge economic potential, but we do need that investment and growth.

+Mr O’Dowd said he told the Chancellor that Northern Ireland’s public finances “remain constrained”.

+He said: “We made a very strong case to her that decisions made in London which may reflect realities in that region don’t necessarily reflect the realities here.”

-She described the relationship between the British Government and the Northern Ireland Executive as a “partnership approach”.
+Ms Reeves described the relationship between the UK Government and the Northern Ireland Executive as a “partnership approach”.

 The Chancellor told reporters she wants Stormont to spend its funding “wisely” to get the best value for money for taxpayers.